 While it can still be chilly in the spring months, find a venue that offers heaters or fire pits for guests to enjoy being outside but allows them to stay warm.
 And with wedding season just around the corner, you might be able to lock in a lower price at some beautiful venues.

 Find a light shawl that matches your bridesmaids to keep you warm in cooler spring days and nights.

 As with winter, though, the weather can be iffy.
 Another disadvantage, it’s allergy season.
 If you know your allergies act up in the spring, just make sure you have some meds on hand.

-Think bright colors, refreshing cocktails and partying under the stars.
+Think bright colors, refreshing cocktails, and partying under the stars.
 Summer weddings open up a lot of possibilities when it comes to venues, colors, drinks, dresses and so much more!
 You are more likely to have better weather for an outdoor wedding ceremony and cocktail hour.
 Dreaming of getting married on the beach?
 Summer months are perfect for that.
-Warm sand in your toes, with the cool ocean breeze make an amazing backdrop for nuptials and photos.
+Warm sand in your toes, with the cool ocean breeze, makes an amazing backdrop for nuptials and photos.

 Summer months are also great for some backyard weddings.
 Many BOLIs turned to yard weddings during the pandemic, and they were beautiful and just as fun and special.
 Summer months are the perfect time to plan those weddings.